PIAA District 9

-District 9 or District IX of the Pennsylvania Interscholastic Athletic Association (PIAA) is an interscholastic athletic association in the North Central Mountain Region of Pennsylvania.
+District 9 or District IX of the Pennsylvania Interscholastic Athletic Association (PIAA) is an interscholastic athletic association in the North Central Mountain Region of Pennsylvania, United States.
 The district consists of the 6 counties of Cameron, Clarion, Elk, Jefferson, McKean and Potter.
-As of the 2014–15 and 2015-16 school years, District 9 will have 35 member high schools competing in various fall, winter and spring sports.
-10 of the 35 schools are located outside of the district from Butler, Clearfield, Forest, Venango and Warren counties, but compete in District 9 sports competitions.
+As of the 2022–23 and 2023-24 school years, District 9 will have 35 member high schools competing in various fall, winter and spring sports.
+11 of the 35 schools are located outside of the district from Butler, Clearfield, Forest, Venango and Warren counties, but compete in District 9 sports competitions.
 The district is located in a very rural area of northern Pennsylvania, mostly made up of fields, forests, hills and mountains.